 Hello!
 My name is Kristin, I am a Licensed Acupuncturist and Classical Chinese herbalist specializing in difficult and recalcitrant conditions in Cary, NC.
 If you have a medical condition that has stumped your providers, I want to work with you.
 I specialize in hard to treat conditions, largely involving pain, and assist my patients in searching for the root of a disease or disharmony that is often of a chronic duration.
 The practice style I use seeks to find a specific unique-to-you diagnosis to treat the core imbalances you are presenting with one by one, similar to peeling back the layers of an onion.
 If you want a tenacious acupuncture provider intent on helping you remove the obstructions to your health, please get in touch.

-While attending NUNM’s School of Classical Chinese Medicine, regarded as having one of the most extensive classical Chinese medicine programs in the country, Kristin underwent four years (3,475 hours) of full-time postgraduate study and clinical education in acupuncture and Chinese medicine (the minimum to become a Licensed Acupuncturist is 1,905 hours.)
+While attending NUNM’s School of Classical Chinese Medicine, regarded as having one of the most extensive classical Chinese medicine programs in the country, Kristin underwent four years (3,475 hours) of full-time postgraduate study and clinical education in acupuncture and East Asian medicine (the minimum to become a Licensed Acupuncturist is 1,905 hours.)
 In addition to the NUNM core curriculum, Kristin had the rare opportunity to receive training in an apprenticeship with Dr. Joon Hee Lee treating serious conditions solely with classical Chinese herbal medicine.
 Additionally, she has studied with several world experts of acupuncture and Chinese medicine; namely: Dr. Heiner Fruehauf, Dr. Daniel Bensky, Dr. Steven Marsden, and Dr. Huang Huang.